“Claret is the drink for boys, port for men, but he who aspires to be a hero must drink brandy.” Samuel Johnson

 According to the Spirits Museum in Stockholm, King Gustav I Vasa of Sweden was fond of a drink made from German wine, sugar, honey, cinnamon, ginger, cardamom and cloves.
 It was later named “glödgad vin” in 1609, which meant “glowing-hot wine.”
 The word “glögg” is a shortened form that first appeared in print in 1870.

 Its popularity spread throughout the European nations and in the 1890s it became a Christmas tradition.
-It was often used as a health potion, and I prescribe it often for a wide variety of ailments, especially muscle strains induced by shoveling snow.
+It was often used as a health potion, and I prescribe it for when you are motivated to shovel snow.

 There are as many recipes for this old traditional winter beverage as there are for martinis.
 Instead of brandy, most Swedish recipes calls for aquavit, a distilled spirit frequently flavored with caraway seeds.
 Finnish gluggi often has vodka.
 Outside of Scandinavia, the Germans make a variation called glÙhwein (glow wine), often with a white wine base, and in Ireland it is made with (what else?)
 Irish whisky.
 In the US, I’ve tasted it made with bourbon.
 But I prefer the taste of glögg made with brandy.

-The spices and flavorings change just as freely, with most recipes calling for cardamom, cloves, cinnamon, orange peel, raisins, almonds, and sugar.
+The spices and flavorings change just as freely.
 Some people use dried cherries.
-Some swear by dried orange peel, others use fresh.
 Sugar content can be varied according to taste, and I have tasted it made with honey and maple syrup.
 Some brew it and drink it on the spot, and others age it.
 I usually do both.
 My wife and I like to make some for after dinner on Thanksgiving, and then we age some for Christmas and the rest of the winter.
 We have been making glögg since 1974 and refining the recipe since then.
 In 1979 I published my recipe in my column in the Chicago Tribune and that triggered many letters with new recipes, some aspects of which I have incorporated into the recipe below.

 The aroma of mulling glögg is heavenly, and when it is served steaming hot in a mug after a hard day of skiing or shoveling the sidewalk, the body offers thanks.
 Glögg also makes a good marinade for beef or venison.
 Here is my tried and true recipe.